xtevenx/planet-wars-starterpackage/README.md

 ### Playing Games

-Included in this starter package are three game playing scripts.
+Included in this starter package are two game playing scripts.

-*  `play.py` for playing an individual game from a generated map and viewing it.
+*  `play.py` for playing an individual game from a randomly generated map and viewing it.
-*  `play_all.py` for playing a game on all of the 100 provided maps.
-This is not recommended because the provided maps were generated with an outdated generator.
-*  `play_multiple.py` for playing multiple games on generated maps.
+*  `play_multiple.py` for playing multiple games on multiple randomly generated maps.

-To use `play.py`, edit the top of the file under the variables `bot1` and `bot2`.
-Those are the bots that are going to play against each other and are in the format of a executable command.

-To use `play_all.py`, edit the file the same way as you would `play.py`.

-To use `play_multiple.py`, edit the file the same way as you would with `play.py` but you can also edit `NUMBER_GAMES` to set the number of games you want to play.

 Note on Licensing
 -----------------